egonzalezt/Dotnet_GC/docs/GC/Types.md

 # Types

-.NET GC has different types of GC depending of which kind of application is going to be build
+.NET GC has different types of GC depending on which kind of application is going to be built

 The garbage collector is self-tuning and can work in a wide variety of scenarios.
 However, you can set the type of garbage collection based on the characteristics of the workload.
 The CLR provides the following types of garbage collection: